 Here is a powerful root chakra meditation that features affirmations and energy visualization.

 - Position: Reproductive organs

 - Mantra: Vam

-The sacral chakra, also known as the Svadhisthana chakra, sits close to the sexual organs in the lower abdomen.
-It is responsible for our creativity, sexual desires, ability to connect to the senses, and emotional regulation.
+The sacral chakra, also known as the Svadhisthana chakra, sits close to the reproductive organs in the lower abdomen.
+It is responsible for our creativity, physical desires, ability to connect to the senses, and emotional regulation.
 It is also associated with passion, pleasure, and feeling purpose in life.